stingyemperor/artisan-static/source/_posts/Final Report.md

 ### <span style="text-decoration:underline;">Implementation Details</span>

-I implemented the sketching interface in Blender for two reasons-
+I implemented the sketching interface in Blender for the following reasons-